Want to be more successful? Then get out there and fail!

 The second week begins to pass.
 Two days before the response is due, you find yourself binge watching Law and Order reruns on Netflix.

-Were your actions at self-sabotage because you were afraid you wouldn’t get the scholarship?
+Were your actions to self-sabotage because you were afraid you wouldn’t get the scholarship?

 Maybe.
 But more likely, they were because you were afraid you didn’t have what it took to earn the degree; so you made sure you wouldn’t get the scholarship.
 Not trying was your way of ensuring you wouldn’t experience the shame of flunking out.